maksimmerkulov/head-first-java-2nd-edition/README.md

     - Page 364 — Make your own drawing widget
     - Page 365 — Fun things to do in paintComponent().
 Display a JPEG
     - Page 365 — Fun things to do in paintComponent().
 Paint a randomly-colored circle on a black background
+    - Page 367 — Because life’s too short to paint the circle a solid color when there’s a gradient blend waiting for you.

 ![Chapter 12](images/chapter-12.png)